eindacor/JEPbignum/README.md

 ###Building in Linux

-To build this as a shared library from the source files, run the following commands with files BigNum.cpp and BigNum.h in your working directory:
+To build this as a shared library from the source files, run the following commands with files JEPbignum.cpp and JEPbignum.h in your working directory:

 	g++ -fpic -c JEPbignum.cpp
 	g++ -shared -o libJEPbignum.so JEPbignum.o